SticsRPacks/SticsOnR/sticsOnR.md

 # sticsOnR

-## There are three ways to use STICS with R with this package, and they are listed below.
+## There are three ways to use STICS with R with `sticsOnR`, and they are listed below.

 ### 1. Using JavaStics through R